Smith was the representative for Texas’s 21st congressional district and was a Republican. He served from 1987 to 2018.

 Oct 4, 2007.
 Passed 264/154.

-From Jan 1987 to Jul 2017, Smith missed 568 of 19,140 roll call votes, which is 3.0%.
-This is worse than the median of 2.2% among the lifetime records of representatives currently serving.
-ProPublica has tracked 4 explanations for these missed votes.
+From Jan 1987 to Dec 2018, Smith missed 630 of 19,944 roll call votes, which is 3.2%.
+This is on par with the median of 2.5% among the lifetime records of representatives serving in Dec 2018.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|